Modelling stellar evolution in mass-transferring binaries and gravitational-wave progenitors with METISSE: Case study: Evolution of a binary system with SSE and METISSE in BSE

 \section{Case study: Evolution of a binary system with SSE and METISSE in BSE}

 Massive stars are commonly found in binaries, and most of them can exchange mass with their companion \citep{Kobulnicky:2007,Sana:2012,Kobulnicky:2014}.
 Uncertainties in their evolution, beyond being important in their own right, present a major hurdle in our efforts to understand the different binary interactions that these stars undergo \citep{DornWallenstein2020, Belczynski:2022, Romagnolo:2022}.

 METISSE provides us with the ability to test the impact of these uncertainties in stellar evolution on the lives of massive stars.
 However, we also require a binary evolution mechanism to predict the evolution of binary systems.
 To achieve this, we have integrated METISSE with the binary evolution code BSE.
+We provide a brief overview of the physics of mass transfer in binary systems and the treatment of binary evolution in BSE in Section~\ref{sec:mass_transfer_binary} and Section~\ref{sec:bse}, respectively.

 In this section, we use the binary evolution code BSE, first with SSE formulae (BSE-SSE) and then with different sets of stellar tracks interpolated by METISSE (BSE-METISSE) to demonstrate the impact of uncertainties in massive stellar evolution on the formation of gravitational-wave sources.
 In particular, we investigate massive, wide binaries similar to the progenitors proposed for double neutron star \citep[e.g.,][]{VignaGomez:2018,Chattopadhyay:2019} and neutron star-black hole binaries \citep[e.g.,][]{Chattopadhyay:2020,Broekgaarden:2021}.
 As an example, we study the evolution of a massive binary system of stars with initial masses 25\Msun{} and 15\Msun{} at a metallicity $Z=$ \tento{-2} in a circular orbit (eccentricity $e = 0$) with an initial orbital period of 1800\,days.